chezhiyanchezhiyan53-rgb/emergencyfix/README.md

-# EmergencyFix: The Complete Home Care Ecosystem 🏠🛠️
+# EFix: The Complete Home Care Ecosystem 🏠🛠️

 EmergencyFix is a hybrid service platform.
 We solve the "Golden Hour" problem for home emergencies while providing a premium, verified experience for general home maintenance.